percona/percona-server-mongodb-operator/source/operator.rst

 Custom Resource options
 =======================

+Please note that :term:`secrets.key` and :term:`secrets.users` are required to run the operator!

 The operator is configured via the spec section of the `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__ file.
 This file contains the following spec sections: